mgcha85/gene_and_mirna/index.md

 ## Point 1-d
 ### Identified genes are similar using tissue or cell line samples
-We compared target genes using 93 tissues and 240 tissues data, which is in section **"File entries by Tissues"**.
+We compared target genes using 93 tissues and 240 cell lines data, which is in section **"File entries by Tissues"**.
 We checked how many target genes are shared by a miRNA.
-The result is in [here](https://drive.google.com/file/d/1w47NbPXd9WfckMIyanS9QYOt5tOhbBEz/view?usp=sharing).
+The result is in [here](https://drive.google.com/file/d/1rH7RL2rJxF7DODG89PSZ5QZAWcoTKR1E/view?usp=sharing).

+#### The column description
+- #tissue: the number of target genes by 93 tissues
+- #cell_lines: the number of target genes by 240 cell lines
-The column #∩ is the number of intersection of two target genes and #U is the number of union of two target genes. #∩/#U is the ratio of intersection and union.
+- #∩: the number of intersection of two target genes
+- #U: the number of union of two target genes
+- #∩/#U: the ratio of intersection to union
+- #∩/#small: the ratio of intersection to smaller number of #tissue and #cell_lines.
+- #∩/#large: the ratio of intersection to bigger number of #tissue and #cell_lines.
+- larger: larger one between #∩/#small and #∩/#large (in this case, #∩/#small is always larger)

 The below table shows the statistics of #∩/#
 | mean | median | min | max | q70 | q80 | q90 |